 “I think we've seen a move toward openness,” he says.
 “There's been a democratization effect with Kickstarter or the Humble Bundles, or even Steam Workshop, where you putting faith in the audience to help enhance the experience and make the experience better.
 And that requires openness to a certain degree.”

-that getting the games running on a Linux-based system could be tricky, but Levine doesn't see it as a large hurdle.
+We've worried that getting the games running on a Linux-based system could be tricky, but Levine doesn't see it as a large hurdle.
 “There's a lot of Linux porting to do, but if you've done a Mac version of something, you're pretty close already, because Mac is based on the Unix kernel,” he says.
 “It's nice to have [a platform] where nobody can say, 'Okay, this is what we're doing with it, whether you like it or not.'
 I think that's interesting, because it's not something we've traditionally seen.”

 Levine thinks the focus should be less on Linux and more on the fact that Valve is building an operating system specifically for gamers.
 “The message to me is that it's an operating system designed around gaming, and it's pretty open,” he says.
 “Linux is a means to an end.”